brendenwest/csc110/readme.rst

 Grades will be based on weekly assignments (80%), 3 quizzes (15%), and class participation (5%).

 Weekly assignments will be posted on Canvas each Wednesday and are designed to exercise the skills and concepts covered that week.
-Assignments are due by the start of class on the following Monday, and late assignments will be automatically marked down by 10%.
+Assignments are due by the start of class on the following Monday, and late assignments may be automatically marked down by 10%.

 You may discuss how to approach a problem with other students in the class, but your submission must be your own work.
 Code submissions that are substantially identical would be considered cheating and subject to a markdown penalty.